zeldu18/Olympic-Medals-Forecast/README.md

 ## Project Steps

-Form a hypothesis.
+1. Form a hypothesis. \n
-Find and explore the data.
+2. Find and explore the data.
-(If necessary) Reshape the data to predict your target.
+3. Reshape the data to predict the target.
-Clean the data for ML.
+4. Clean the data for ML.
-Pick an error metric.
+5. Pick an error metric.
-Split your data.
+6. Split your data into training and testing data.
-Train a model.
+7. Train a model.

 ## Data used
 I used the data from the Olympics on [Kaggle](url).